-9. Zoological Park or The Kohima Zoo
+9. Zoological Park Or The Kohima Zoo: Haven For Animal Lovers

 Home to prominent species of flora and fauna, this zoo is a great point of interest in the district of Kohima and visited by a large number of tourists every year.
 Spread over vast acres of green land, this zoo is home to the rare tragopan bird, wild buffalo, golden langur, and more.
 Interestingly, every animal in this zoo roam freely and is not caged.

 The adventure lovers can also enjoy a number of activities here like bird watching, nature trips, jungle safari, camping and trekking.
 Located on the slope of a hill this zoo also serves as the best picnic spot and definitely one among the most liked tourist places in Kohima.